Updated: Oct 16

 Click below to access the full video, FAQ, and sample letters: https://www.washingtonlawhelp.org/resource/coronavirus-you-cannot-be-evicted-if-you-cannot-pay-the-rent#i44DCC383-0D75-42D1-97FA-1CD428EA162A

-Are you facing eviction?
-Is the cause related to COVID-19?
-The VLP is expanding its Housing Justice Project to give our clients equal access to legal support.
+The VLP offers legal assistance to qualifying tenants who are facing eviction in the wake of the COVID-19 pandemic.
+There is no cost for the application or for our assistance.
 Apply here.
-There is no cost for the application or for our assistance.
-The application gives you the chance to list the best times to reach you.
-We cannot guarantee that a volunteer will be available at your indicated time.
-Please note that because our volunteers are working remotely, we may contact you from a blocked number.
+Please note that while the application gives you the chance to list the best times to reach you, we cannot guarantee that a volunteer will be available at your indicated time.
+Because our volunteers are working remotely, we may contact you from a blocked number.